Lithium-ion battery inspection

 Optimal inspection method for each type of LiB

-Below are the typical inspection methods and X-ray sources and detectors used for the distance between the positive and negative electrodes of "cylindrical," "square," and "pouch (laminated)" LiBs.
+Below are the typical inspection methods and X-ray sources and detectors used for the distance between the positive and negative electrodes of "cylindrical", "square", and "pouch (laminated)" LiBs.

 Types of LiB

-Winding type (Cylindrical))
+Winding type (Cylindrical)

 X-ray inspection for cylindrical lithium-ion batteries

-Winding type (Sguare)
+Winding type (Square)

 X-ray inspection for prismatic/pouch lithium-ion batteries (winding type)

-Stucking type (Pouch)
+Stacking type (Pouch)

 X-ray inspection for prismatic/pouch lithium-ion batteries (stacking type)